cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/overview.md

 # CinchyDXD

-## Overview
+## What is CinchyDXD

-CinchyDXD is a utility that exports a data experiences from a source Cinchy environment to a release package that can:
+CinchyDXD is a utility that exports a data experiences from a source Cinchy environment to a release package that you can:

 - Deploy to an upper environment with the same CinchyDXD utility.
-- Committed to source control to reflect a snapshot of a specific point in the release version.
+- Commit to source control to reflect a snapshot of a specific point in the release version.

+## About CinchyDXD 2.0

-With CinchyDXD 2.0, you can also now work on a release package in a version controlled environment (such as Git) so multiple developers can work on a package.
+CinchyDXD 2.0 creates packages for further development in a version controlled environment (such as Git) where multiple deve

 ## Prerequisites